dillonkearns/elm-graphql/README.md

 ## Contributors

-Thank you Mario Martinez ([martimatix](https://github.com/martimatix)) for all your feedback and for the elm-format PR!
+Thank you Mario Martinez ([martimatix](https://github.com/martimatix)) for all your feedback, the elm-format PR, and for [the incredible logo design](https://github.com/martimatix/logo-graphqelm/)!

 Thank you Mike Stock ([mikeastock](https://github.com/mikeastock/)) for setting up Travis CI!